 8.40am The doors to each Reception classroom are opened and children can begin to come inside and put their coats, bags, and water bottles away.
 Reception staff are always on hand to greet children and parents at the door in the morning.
 However, if you need to speak to your child's class teacher at length and it is not urgent, please wait until the end of the day as they will have more time to talk and fewer children who need them!
 Please ensure that your child's teacher is informed of any changes to collection arrangements for that day either verbally or via a note.
 If plans for collection change during the day, please contact the school office by 11am so they can inform your child's teacher.
-Class teachers will not let children go home with adults they don't know or recognise or with parents of other children in the class unless they have been informed of these arrangements beforehand.
+Class teachers will not let children go home with adults they don't know/recognise or with parents of other children in the class unless they have been informed of these arrangements beforehand.

-9:00am All children should be in school by this time as they start their learning straight away.
-Gates to the infant playground are locked at 9:00am.
+8.50am All children should be in school by this time as they start their learning straight away.
+Gates to the infant playground are locked at 8.50am.
+Should you arrive after 8.50am, please take your child to the school office and sign them in.
+This will appear on the register as late.

-Should you arrive after 9:00am, please take your child to the school office where you will sign them in and they will be shown to their classroom.
 The children have the opportunity to visit our snack bar during their morning or afternoon session.
 This is a fruit/vegetable snack provided by the Government scheme, however, we do ask parents to contribute to our snack bar to provide a variety for the children to choose from.
 This gives the children the opportunity to try different types of fruit and vegetables.

-Children have milk in a small carton containing 189ml.
 Children under the age of five are entitled to free milk at school.
 For children who are over the age of five, milk needs to be paid for.
 If your child is receiving free milk, this automatically stops the week commencing their fifth birthday.
 Please contact the staff at www.coolmilk.co.uk to register your child's details and make payments where necessary.
 Should you have any problems doing this, please see the school office.
 Whether your child is entitled to free milk or not due to their age, they will not receive it unless they are registered at the website shown above.

 Research shows that children learn better when their bodies and brains are hydrated.
 Therefore, children are encouraged to drink water throughout the school day.
 A named water bottle should be brought to school each day filled with water and is sent home every day to be washed and refilled.
-If your child is having a packed lunch, we would request that they have a separate drink in their lunchbox so their water bottle can remain in the classroom.
 If your child forgets their water bottle, they can get a drink from a water jug in the classrooms.

-11.30am Lunch break begins and children eat in the School Hall.
-You may know that all children in Reception and Key Stage 1 (Years 1 and 2) are entitled to a free school meal.
-We would really encourage your child to have a school meal which will consist of a main course, dessert and drink.
-The Kitchen team are able to cater for a wide range of dietary requirements.
+11.30am Lunch break begins and children eat in the main school hall.
+All children in Reception and Key Stage 1 (Years 1 and 2) are entitled to a free school meal.
+We would really encourage your child to have a school meal which will consist of a main course and dessert.
+The kitchen team are able to cater for a wide range of dietary requirements.
 Please speak to the school office if you wish to discuss your child's needs.
-Lunches are ordered in advance by parents/carers using Parent Mail.
+Lunches are ordered in advance by parents/carers using Arbor.
 If you wish your child to have packed lunches you may provide one, although sweets, fizzy drinks and nuts in any form are not permitted.
 As a school, we encourage healthy eating and hope that this is reflected in packed lunch boxes.